 When it comes to what type of content is shared most across social media, images come out on top.
 Your customers have attention scarcity, with this in mind you have to compete with what’s vying for their attention.
 According to the Content Marketing Institute, Infographics are the tactic that has had the greatest increase in usage.
 Create content that stands out!
 Other great channels to promote visual content sharing are Instagram and Pinterest.
 In fact, it’s predicted that 42 percent of marketers plan to increase the use of Instagram in 2015.

 Social media is working so well that companies are looking to spend more on social media in the future.

 “53 percent of marketers plan to increase their social media marketing spend in 2015,” (Forrester Research, 2015).

 In addition to implementing effective mobile and omni channel strategies, smart retailers will use social networks to customize product and service offerings.
 As customers turn to their peers on Facebook, Twitter and Pinterest for recommendations, social selling must be a part of any ecommerce company strategy in 2015.

-To stand out in 2015 companies will have to “socialize” more in order to stand out from their competitors and protect their brands.
+To stand out, companies will have to “socialize” more in order to stand out from their competitors and protect their brands.

 About AIS Media, Inc.

 Founded in 1997, AIS Media, Inc. (www.aismedia.com) is a strategic digital marketing and creative agency proud to serve some of the world’s top brands, organizations and Fortune 500 companies.
-AIS Media helps clients propel growth through innovative digital strategy, performance-driven digital marketing and award-winning web design.
+AIS Media helps clients propel growth through innovative digital strategy and performance-driven SEO services.